 New Zealand to Sri Lanka

-- 2019: Minister of Justice Andrew Little attended the Commonwealth Law Ministers meeting
+2019: Minister of Justice Andrew Little visited Sri Lanka for the Commonwealth Law Ministers' Meeting

 - 2017: Minister of Food Safety David Bennett visited Sri Lanka and met with a range of Ministers

 - 2016: Prime Minister Key visited Sri Lanka accompanied by a large business delegation.

 - 2014: Minister for Primary Industries Nathan Guy visited Sri Lanka to promote New Zealand’s co-hosting of the Cricket World Cup

 - 2013: Prime Minister John Key and Minister of Foreign Affairs Murray McCully visited Sri Lanka for the Commonwealth Heads of Government Meeting

 - 2013: Minister of Foreign Affairs Murray McCully visited Sri Lanka twice (June and August) to discuss a range of issues including bilateral trade and preparations for the Commonwealth Heads of Government meeting